History of Salt Therapy

 Where does this salt rock come from?

 Around 20 million years ago Europe was partially covered by a shallow sea.
 The sea disappeared over time but left large amounts of salt behind.
 This salt is bedded between 10 and 300 meters below the surface.
-Modern Salt Rooms allow patients to sit in a room built from these salt blocks and gain the same benefit as they would breathing the air in a salt cave.
+Modern Salt Rooms allow patients to sit in a room built from these salt blocks and gain the same benefit as they would breathing the air in a salt cave.How does Salt Therapy work?

 Salt Therapy is based on the principle of prolonged exposure to the microclimate found in natural salt mines or salt caves.
 Illawarra Salt Therapy uses patented state of the art technology to reproduce the atmosphere of a salt cave with a monitored therapeutic microclimate.
-Air in our Salt Rooms is ionized and saturated with a natural substance – a low concentration of curative highly dispersed aerosol of dry saline (salt).
+Air in our Salt Rooms is ionized and saturated with a natural substance – a low concentration of curative highly dispersed aerosol of dry saline (salt).The microclimate in our Salt Rooms is formed naturally, through convective diffusion from the salt walls combined with controlled temperature and humidity.
+This creates a hypo-bacterial and allergen-free air environment.

 Inhalation of salt aerosol is clinically proven to cleanse the respiratory system of the human body and to speed up elimination of toxins.
 A salt aerosol rich in negative ions is proven to have bactericidal effects, cleansing microbial flora of the respiratory tract, slowing down bacterial growth and increasing resistance to respiratory tract diseases.
 This effect is used to treat asthma, bronchitis, pneumonia, sinusitis, as well as frequent respiratory tract diseases in children and adults.